coderefinery/installation/bash.md

 install anything.

-## Installation on Mac OS X
+## Installation on macOS

-The default shell in all versions of Mac OS X is Bash, so no need to install anything.
+The default shell in all versions of macOS is Bash, so no need to install anything.
 You access Bash from the terminal (found in `/Applications/Utilities`).